weareswat/challenges/README.md

 ```

 2. The file **ListPostsByRatingContext.cs**, is where the Entity Framework's database context is located, defining all the types of data present in our models.
-It is also where entitiy/table's relations are made, for this project those are not necessary.
+It is also where entity/table's relations are made, for this project, however, relations were not necessary.
 Data is also inserted in the BlogPost Entity ```DbSet<BlogPost> BlogPost```, under the *OnModelCreating(...)* method with the following code:
 ```cs
 modelBuilder.Entity<BlogPost>().HasData(